24 hours customer service +9779849693351

 The Lower Mustang Trek is a popular trekking route in Nepal that takes you through the lower region of the Mustang district.
 It is a relatively easy trek and is suitable for people of all ages and fitness levels.

-Lower Mustang is not just about trekking and adventure.
+Lower Mustang Trek is not just about trekking and adventure.
 It is also about warm hospitality, a genuine smile, and the exotic culture and traditions of Mustang.
 Get to know locals, talk with them, and live like them for a while to truly come to know Jomsom as it is.
 In addition to the people, cuisine, and lifestyle of the Thakali, Gurung, and Lopa ethnicities, Jomsom hosts a unique Yartung festival in early September.

 The annual Yartung horse racing event takes place over a week.
-This festival of men and horses racing in a Tibetan-influenced celebration is a must-see in Jomsom.
+The festival of men and horses racing in a Tibetan-influenced celebration is a must-see in Jomsom.
 In addition to the festival, learn about the culture of the Thakali.
 When you choose a homestay over a commercial lodge, you’ll have more chances to observe the culture, tradition, and lifestyle of the mountains up close.

 Mustang Eco Museum in Jomsom